"Mangt og hvat" means "all sorts of things" in Faroese

 All the tracks – more or less – have been hit songs, and have gotten a lot of airplay on Faroese radio stations.
 And still do.
 Every Faroese knows these songs.

 After many requests it was decided to republish “Nalja” on CD in the summer of 1998 as a celebration of the 10 years anniversary of the album, published by the Faroese record company, called TUTL.
-On the CD were all the old tracks + a bonus track: “Heimlongsul” by Kári Jacobsen – Elin wrote the lyrics.
+On the CD were all the old tracks + a bonus track: “Heimlongsul” with music by Kári Jacobsen – and lyrics by Elin:

 Elin’s most popular song